freight-trust/omnibus/AS2/README.md

 > AS2^2

-AS2 (Applicability Statement 2) is a communication protocol developed by the Internet Engineering Task Force (IETF) for the exchange of business-to-business (B2B) transactions over the Internet securely.
+AS2 (Applicability Statement 2) is a communication protocol developed by the Internet Engineering Task Force (IETF)

+**AS2 is for the exchange of business-to-business (B2B) transactions over the Internet securely.**

-The AS2 application uses the HTTP transport protocol along with Multipurpose Internet Mail Extensions (MIME).
+The AS2 application uses the HTTP transport protocol along with Multipurpose Internet Mail Extensions (MIME). <br>
-The AS2 application governs the means of connection and exchange of data securely and reliably.
+The AS2 application governs the means of connection and exchange of data securely and reliably.  <br>
-Besides the advanced security features, the AS2 application offers the following additional benefits:
+Besides the advanced security features, the AS2 application offers the following additional benefits: <br>

-Privacy
+Privacy <br>
-Authentication
+Authentication <br>
-Nonrepudiation of origin and receipt of the message Data integrity
+Nonrepudiation of origin and receipt of the message <br>
+Data integrity <br>

 The AS2 application provides a medium to exchange business data with partners by configuring an account in webMethods.io Integration.